tomfran/typo/README.md

 Otherwise you can clone the repo and copy it manually to yout theme folder.

+You can find a repo using this theme [here](https://github.com/tomfran/blog).

 ## 2 Features

 ### 2.1 Header autonumbering